arcege/ansible-primer/40-roles/README.md

 Similar to the `template` module, the `copy` module uses files in the `files/` directory, copying them to the host.
 Data is not interpolated.

 Other modules will use files here as well, such as `unarchive` and `patch`.

+## Roles vs tasks

+The example playbook, `playbook.yml` shows two plays, one using a role under `roles`, and another with an `import_role` task.
+Both call the role in the same way and if the play is simple, then either is fine.

+Except mixing `roles` and `tasks` must be managed more carefully.
+Tasks under `tasks` are always run after all the roles in `roles`.
+As the next example illustrates:

+    ansible-playbook 40-roles/task-order.yml

+While `tasks` is before `roles` in the first play, the tasks are executed after.
+The second play allows for a proper mix of task and role execution by only using `tasks` with `import_role`.